 2. Increase Sober Support

-This encourages accountability in early recovery as well as helps build a foundation for outside support for when treatment is completed.
+Sober support can be a group or person an individual feels they can openly communicate about personal experiences.
+It encourages accountability in early recovery as well as helps build a foundation for outside support for when treatment is completed.

 Attending mutual aid or bridge groups like Alcoholics Anonymous, Smart Recovery, Narcotics Anonymous and Celebrate Recovery as well as church groups or other support based groups are a few examples of where an individual can go to increase support within their recovery environment.